 The solution is to keep it simple.
 How to lose weight weight with minimal exercise alone may not be the fastest process (like it would be with spin classes) but doing something is better than nothing.

 Let’s take a look at the top 3 fitness routines that require the least amount of equipment.
 Best of all, each routine can be completed from the comfort of your home.
 You don’t need to invest in expensive machines, as these all require only simple and minimal equipment.
+The dollar investment to get going on any one of these can be quite cheap compared to a gym membership, that you probably won’t even have time to use that often.

 Learning Curve: Very Easy